 Finding a location to practice can be a challenge.
 If you’re taking lessons at a studio, sometimes you’ll be permitted to practice there.
 There may be a small “floor fee” or it may be a complimentary perk of being a student there.

 You should practice when it’s convenient for you and your partner.
 Set and keep a schedule to ensure consistent progress.
 If you’re practicing at the studio, it might be a good idea to stay after class a bit.
 That way you can w

 Because it takes two to Tango!

 There you have it, all the reasons you need a practice partner.
 Take your time and use care in choosing your team-mate.
-Keep in mind that you’re embarking on a new relationship.
-And, always remember the Golden Rule!
+Also, keep in mind that you’re embarking on a new relationship.
+Above all, always remember the Golden Rule!